anshumandwivediusa/java-notes/100. kafka/README.md

 ```

 - **Topic**
   A topic is a logical category or stream of records (like a database table or folder).
+Topics are logs that are seperated by topic name.
+Thinks topics as labeled logs.
   - Examples: `orders`, `customers`, `payments`.
   - Topics are broken into **partitions** for scalability.